KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

     Build your own image
     : Build an image that contains curl and jq for the tekton `Task` to use.

-      This option is preferred because the image will have stable versions and dependencies that are deterministic.
+      VMware recommends this option because the image will have stable versions and dependencies that are deterministic.
 It will not need to download curl and jq each time the script runs.

       To build your image: